LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

   } ...
   ```
 ## Cucumber Report Output
-So far we have seen above is actually good for a test or for couple of tests.
+So far what we have seen above is actually good for a test or for couple of tests.
 But if we run a full test suite,
-this report is not much useful in that case.
+this report becomes not very useful.
 On top of that it is difficult to keep these console output safe for future use.

-Cucumber gives us capability to generate reports as well in the form of HTML, XML, JSON & TXT.
+Cucumber gives us capability to generate reports in the form of HTML, XML, JSON & TXT.
-Cucumber frameworks generate very good and detailed reports, which can be shared with all stake holders.
+Cucumber framework generate very good and detailed reports, which can be shared with all stakeholders.
-There are multiple options available for reports which can be used depending on the requirement.
+There are multiple options available for reports which can be used depending on the business requirements.

 ### Cucumber HTML Reports
 For HTML reports, add **html:target/cucumber-reports**  to the @CucumberOptions plugin option.